enveda/tIFAr/README.md

 res$imputation_info
 ```

+The input dataset, with missing values imputed according to the tIFA
+imputation method is contained in `res$imputed_dataset` in matrix
+format.
+Details on the imputation can be accessed from
+`res$imputation_info`.
+This is a dataframe with number of rows equal to
+the number of missing values in the dataset, and seven columns.
+The
+`entry_row` and `entry_col` columns contain the row and column index of
+each missing value in the input dataset.
+The `imputed_val` column
+contains the imputed value, and `cred_int_upper` and `cred_int_lower`
+contain the upper and lower limits of hte 95% credible interval for the
+imputed point.
+Finally, the `miss_mech` column gives the final inferred
+missingness type of each point, with `miss_mech_unc` providing the
+corresponding uncertainty.

 If one wishes to change the hyperparameters of the tIFA model from their
 defaults, this can be done as follows.
 All parameters are as given in
 the tIFA paper.